elliothatch/fresh-socketio-router/README.md

 Contains the SocketIo socket this response is directed toward.
 See SocketIo docs for details.

 ### res.headers
 Response headers.
-Use req.set() to set header values.
+Use res.set() to set header values.

 ### res.statusCode

 For internal use.
 HTTP status code currently set on the response.
 Default=200, but overridden if an error occurs or the route is fully processed without sending a response.

+### res.message

+The JSON payload sent to the client.
+Null until res.send() is called on this res.

 ### res.req
 Handle to the request object associated with this response.